Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 South Alabama Stats and Trends

-- Thus far this season South Alabama has one win against the spread.
+- Thus far this year South Alabama has one win against the spread.

-- South Alabama's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- South Alabama's games this year have hit the over one time in three opportunities (33.3%).

-- When South Alabama scores more than 24.0 points, it is 1-1 against the spread and 2-0 overall.
+- South Alabama is 1-1 against the spread and 2-0 overall when the team notches more than 24.0 points.

-- The Jaguars have turned the ball over six times this season, three more turnovers than the Ragin' Cajuns have forced (3).
+- The Jaguars have turned the ball over three more times (6 total) than the Ragin' Cajuns have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.